 What Makes a Product ‘Better’?

-Defining what makes a product ‘better’, and therefore more sustainable, is tricky as there is no one definition on sustainability.
-Generally, we are talking about an orientation towards sustaining something long term.
+Defining what makes a product ‘better’, and therefore more sustainable, is tricky as there is no one definition of sustainability.
+Generally, we are talking about an orientation towards sustaining something long-term.
 There are different definitions and frameworks on what sustainability means.
 We have picked one all-encompassing framework that will provide you with numerous ideas on how to design your product ‘better’.

 One holistic framework is the “4 pillars of sustainability”.
 It considers all possible aspects of designing a sustainable product.
 As we start off our “Better Products” blog series we are going to dive deeper into each pillar in the upcoming weeks and give you plenty of inspiration on what positive changes you can make towards building a better product.